 Menstrual Changes

-While many cisgender (non-transgender) women, as well as trans men who are not on testosterone therapy, bleed during their periods, some trans women on hormones experience a “bloodless period” characterized by regular monthly abdominal pain, cramping and other symptoms.
-Though the cycles of trans people are poorly understood, information in this chapter on premenstrual symptoms may be useful to you.
+While many cis women and trans men who are not on testosterone therapy, bleed during their periods, some trans women on gender-affirming hormone therapy experience a “bloodless period” characterized by regular monthly abdominal pain, cramping and other symptoms.

 What is the impact of HIV?